Please email firstname.lastname@example.org if you have a question for which you cannot find a response here.

 Q: I am interested in fostering, what do I need to do?

 A: We are currently only looking for long term fosters for animals with behaviour or health concerns.
 Please email email@example.com to request a foster application form to complete.
 We will then process the application and do our best to find an animal in need of fostering that would be well suited to your particular environment and abilities.
 Some animals require more experience or have higher needs than others, so we do not always have animals immediately available, but we do need reliable fosters on an ongoing basis!
-NOTE: We need foster homes in the Sperling, Roland, Carman, Morden, Winkler and surrounding areas.
+NOTE: We need foster homes that are within 30-40 minutes of the Sperling, MB area.
 We are currently not in a position to accept foster homes that are in Winnipeg or otherwise too far from our area due to the difficulties involved in arranging transport, delivery of supplies, and distance from our veterinary clinics, etc.

 Q: Do you adopt animals to homes where they will be primarily kept outdoors?